 - Link Building – gather inbound links from other websites, a major ranking factor for Google

-- Directory Management – add your website to local website directories
+- Directory Management – add your website to online directories as part of local SEO

 SEO is complex and hard work.
 As such, unless you have time and the technical knowledge, it is best left to the professionals.
 And good SEO isn’t cheap.
 It takes a lot of time to do it right and the folks who know what they’re doing are in demand.
 So the question is how to find a good SEO service provider and avoid wasting your money.

 We know that having our listing on page 1 of a search result is good.
 A Google search engine results page (SERP) typically returns 10 listings.
 In addition, they return map listings known as the “local pack” and “Featured Snippets” like questions people have asked relating to your search.
 So there’s a lot going on here and ideally your website would show up for all of these.
 Regarding the SERPs, studies have show that people click on the position 1 listing 28% of the time versus around 1% for position 10.
 Therefore it is important not only to show up on page 1, but at the top of page 1.
 We’ve written an article on how to calculate the value of SEO here but suffice it to say, getting 28% versus 1% of search users is a good thing.

 Reality Check: Effective SEO is an ongoing process and can take months to see noticeable results.
 Your competitors want those top spots too and they’re going to do SEO as well.
 So if you get ahead and then stop, it’s just a matter of time before they catch up and pass you.

 SEO Provider Considerations and Cautions

 Unfortunately, there are few regulations and certifications in the SEO industry.
 That means a lot of opportunity for unscrupulous providers to grab some of your money for nothing in return.
 We’ve picked up many clients who were victims of expensive providers who did little to help boost rankings.
 Here are some things to ask prospective SEO providers to weed out the the bad actors: